bitnj/fsnd-neighborhood-map/README.md

 In the root of the project directory type:

   * sudo npm install -g grunt-cli

+Running the command `npm install` to load all dependencies listed in the package.json file.
+In this project that includes the following:
-  * sudo npm install grunt-contrib-clean --save-dev
+  * grunt-contrib-clean
-  * sudo npm install grunt-contrib-copy --save-dev
+  * grunt-contrib-copy
-  * sudo npm install grunt-contrib-jshint --save-dev
+  * grunt-contrib-jshint
-  * sudo npm install grunt-contrib-uglify --save-dev
+  * grunt-contrib-uglify
-  * sudo npm install grunt-htmllint --save-dev
+  * grunt-htmllint
-  * sudo npm install grunt-mkdir --save-dev
+  * grunt-mkdir
-  * sudo npm install htmllint --save-dev
+  * htmllint
-  * sudo npm install load-grunt-tasks --save-dev
+  * load-grunt-tasks

 To run the Grunt tasks, simply type grunt at the command line in the project directory.